Nelson Bay Attractions & Activities

 Take some time to look around and explore.

-Pick up a copy of 'Dining Out Port Stephens,' from your accommodation or the Visitors Centre or click here to view the directory online.
+Pick up a copy of 'Dining Out Port Stephens,' from your accommodation or the Visitors Centre.
 Dining Out Port Stephens includes the finest restaurants, dining precincts and entertainment venues within the area.
 You can quickly find dining options to suit your needs, from atmosphere and ambience to sophistication, special occasions, functions, weddings and conferences, or just simply browse for the best in affordable dining or take-away options.
 Find out more about Port Stephens food, wine and beer by clicking here.

 32km long, 1km wide and covering an area of 4,200 hectares, this almost surreal dune system needs to be seen to be believed.
 Only 10 minutes from Nelson Bay, this is the largest sand dune system in Australia.
 Join a 4WD or quad bike tour to visit the Sygna Shipwreck, Tin City and WWII sites and have a go at sandboarding down those huge dunes.
 Tours depart daily with Port Stephens 4WD Tours, Sand Dune Adventures and Quad Bike King.

-From the 27 hole Nelson Bay course, to Horizons challenging par 72 course, to Pacific Dunes (a Troon Golf Australia course), to the easy walking 18 holes at Tanilba Bay, there are plenty of golfing options in Port Stephens.
+From the 27 hole Nelson Bay course, to Horizons challenging par 72 course, to Pacific Dunes at Medowie, to the easy walking 18 holes at Tanilba Bay, there are plenty of golfing options in Port Stephens.
 We are also only 45 minutes to Newcastle and just over one hour to the Hunter Valley, which means Port Stephens is a great base for your golf getaway.
 Click here to visit Nelson Bay Golf Club, Horizons Golf Resort, Pacific Dunes or Tanilba Bay Golf Club.
 For more detailed information on golf in Port Stephens click here.
-Did you know that Port Stephens Accommodation have 14 holiday apartments and villas at Horizons Golf Resort and can also organise play and stay packages and group bookings?
+Did you know that Port Stephens Accommodation have approximately 14 holiday apartments and villas at Horizons Golf Resort and can also organise play and stay packages and group bookings?
 Click here to find out more.

 Come on in... the water's fine!
 You can dive, snorkel, boat, fish, surf, swim or kayak in this massive 98,000 hectare marine park.
 Incredible sights and experiences await and there are plenty of licenced operators in Port Stephens that can take you out on the water or hire you gear.
 Visit Let's Go Adventures (diving, snorkelling, spearfishing, game fishing), Feet First Dive, Boab Boat Hire, Port Stephens Surf School, Pacific Blue Charters.
 Remember to pick up a map of the marine park and a fishing licence before you head out onto the water (click here to visit the Marine Park website).

 Either feed, pat or play with friendly sharks and huge rays from the outside of the purpose built aquarium, or get suited up and jump in.
-A 'hands on' experience that will provide memories and photo's to last... like meeting 'Fred' a 100kg black ray.
-Open daily and only 20 minutes from Nelson Bay.
-Click here.
+A 'hands on' experience that will provide memories and photo's to last...
+Open daily and only 10 minutes from Nelson Bay.
+Click here for more information.

-Oakvale Farm and Fauna World have a wide array of Australia wildlife and farm animals to capture your heart.
+Oakvale Wildlife Park have a wide array of Australia wildlife and farm animals to capture your heart.
 Hand milk cows, bottle feed baby animals, pat koalas, join a tractor ride around the farm and check out the 'Reptile House' with over 25 species of reptiles.
 There are also gas BBQs, picnic areas and a kiosk.

 Port Stephens offers a spectacular environment for horse riding for all levels and ages.
 Join a fully guided ride along a bush trail, ride over the dunes and along the beach.
 The horses are all trained and friendly and all equipment and instruction are provided.
 Enquire with Sahara Trails.